CHASM: Crustaceans, Habitat And Sediment Movement.

 - Develop affiliations with other local initiatives including the Sussex Kelp Restoration Project, CHaPRoN and Sussex Bay

 The CHASM Project Area covers the inshore fishing ground of the Manhood Peninsula.
-This is where reductions in crab and lobster catch, and other environmental changes in the marine environment have been noted.
-Changes have also been noted elsewhere along the south east coast, and may reflect a wider issue though it is not clear at this stage...
+The main project area is very close to shore where reductions in crab and lobster catch, and other environmental changes in the marine environment have been noted.
+The wider area is where sediment sampling has taken place, and where other factors affecting catch are likely...
 Continue Reading »